1324hikari/cai-telbot/README.md

 ## Contributing

-Please leave a **Star ⭐** and open an issue if you encounter any problems to help continue make this project flawless
+Please leave a **Star ⭐** and open an issue if you encounter any problems.

 **This schizophrenic project is made with love ♥️ somewhere in the Philippines 🇵🇭**